flomotlik/blog/_posts/2011-11-30-Backend-Metrics-Done-Right.markdown

 ## Heroku Scheduler FTW
 We use the [Heroku Scheduler Addon](http://devcenter.heroku.com/articles/scheduler) to run a job every day that goes through our database, takes alle the relevant data, aggregates it and calls gsmetrics.

 This makes it incredibly easy to gather backend data and get meaningfull value out of it.
-Whenever we need to change our metrics it is a matter of minutes to change them, push the new change to github and in a matter of minutes it is tested and deployed (by Railsonfire of course).
+Whenever we need to change our metrics it is a matter of minutes to change them, push the new change to github and in a matter of minutes it is tested and deployed (by Codeship of course).

 ##Conclusion
 GSMetrics is a really simple way to gather your data and analyse your database in every way you wish.
 You can run it locally with a copy of your production database or on your production system.

 I would be really interrested in how you use GSMetrics or what you do to gather your backend metrics.

-If you have any suggestions for new features or bugs you can either comment below, send me a pull request or an email to flo@railsonfire.com.
+If you have any suggestions for new features or bugs you can either comment below, send me a pull request or an email to flo@codeship.io.